Street Fighter Alpha 2: Arcade

-In Japan, Game Machine listed Street Fighter Zero 2 on their May 1, 1996 issue as being the most-successful arcade game of the month, outperforming titles such as Virtua Fighter 2.
+In Japan, Game Machine listed Street Fighter Zero 2 as the most successful arcade game of April 1996, outperforming titles such as Virtua Fighter 2.
 Street Fighter Zero 2 went on to be the highest-grossing arcade game of 1996 in Japan.
-Game Machine also listed Street Fighter Zero 2 Alpha on their October 1, 1996 issue as being the second most-successful arcade game of the month.
+Game Machine also listed Street Fighter Zero 2 Alpha as the second most successful arcade game of September 1996.

+Maximum magazine reviewed the arcade game, calling it "Capcom's best fighting game to date" and scoring it 5 out of 5 stars.
 A reviewer for Next Generation gave the arcade version 3 out of 5 stars, praising the large number of characters, smooth animation, innovative backgrounds, and "wonderful" character design.
 He deemed the custom combos "an unprecedented, new, and complex innovation in Street Fighter gameplay", though he found some points of their implementation to be odd.
 He concluded, "Although it's just another 2D fighter for those who aren't paying attention, this is a fine new addition for true hard-core gameplayers."

 In the Japanese arcade magazine Gamest, Street Fighter Zero 2 was voted Best Game of 1996 in the Tenth Annual Grand Prize.
-Zero 2 was also No. 1 in the category of "Best Fighting Game", No. 9 in "Best Graphics", No. 6 in "Best Direction", and No. 4 in "Best VGM (Video Game Music)".
-Dan Hibiki and Sakura Kasugano were depicted on the cover of this issue, who were placed No. 1 and No. 3 respectively on the Top 50 Characters of 1996, with Ryu at No. 13, Zangief at No. 18 (sharing the spot with Mature from The King of Fighters '96), Guy at No. 26, Chun-Li at No. 32, Akuma at No. 37 (sharing the spot with two other characters), Rolento at No. 45 (sharing the spot with the Elf from Dungeons & Dragons: Shadow over Mystara) and Ken at No. 49 (sharing the spot with two other characters).
+Zero 2 was also number one in the category of "Best Fighting Game", number nine in "Best Graphics", number six in "Best Direction", and number four in "Best VGM (Video Game Music)".
+Dan Hibiki and Sakura Kasugano were depicted on the cover of this issue, who were placed number one and three respectively on the Top 50 Characters of 1996, with Ryu at number 13, Zangief at number 18 (sharing the spot with Mature from The King of Fighters '96), Guy at number 26, Chun-Li at number 32, Akuma at number 37 (sharing the spot with two other characters), Rolento at number 45 (sharing the spot with the Elf from Dungeons & Dragons: Shadow over Mystara) and Ken at number 49 (sharing the spot with two other characters).